Frequently Asked Questions

 Using the priorities listed above, this testing effort includes the goals of:

-- Testing all outlets used for consumption at all TEAs in the Bemidji Area by the end of the project period.
+- Testing all outlets used for consumption at all TEAs in the Bemidji Area by the end of the program period.

 - Providing education about lead and the importance of testing to all Bemidji Area TEAs.